maxatome/go-testdeep/tools/docs_src/content/operators/JSON.md

 A JSON filename ends with ".json".

-To avoid a legit "$" `string` prefix cause a bad placeholder [`error`](https://golang.org/pkg/builtin/#error), just double it to escpe it.
+To avoid a legit "$" `string` prefix cause a bad placeholder [`error`](https://golang.org/pkg/builtin/#error), just double it to escape it.
 Note it is only needed when the "$" is the first character of a `string`:

 ```go